-SEC.
-13. After judgment that partition be made, the court shall appoint three or five disinterested persons as commissioners, to make partition and set off to each his share, which shall be expressed in the warrant.
-Their shares may be set off together, or in one tract, or the share of each may be assigned to him, at his election.

-SEC.
-14. Before proceeding to discharge their duty, the commissioners shall be sworn to the faithful and impartial performance of it; and the justice of the peace, before whom they are sworn, shall make his certificate thereof on the back of their warrant.

-SEC.
-15. They shall give reasonable notice of the time and place for making partition, to all concerned who are known and within the state.

-They must all be present at the performance of their duties, but the report of a majority is valid. (a)

-Sec.
-16. When one of the tenants in common, by mutual consent, has had the exclusive possession of a part of the estate, and made improvements thereon, his share shall be assigned from or including such part; and the value of the improvements made by a tenant in common shall be considered, and the assignment of shares be made in conformity therewith. (b)

-SEC.
-17. When any parcel of the estate to be divided is of greater value than either party's share, and cannot be divided without great inconvenience, it may be assigned to one party by his paying the sum of money awarded to the parties who have less than their shares; but the report shall not be accepted, until the sums so awarded are paid or secured to the satisfaction of the parties entitled thereto.

-SEC.
-18. An account of all the charges and expenses attending the partition, shall, on request of any petitioner, be presented to the court, and the presiding justice shall determine, after notice to all concerned, the equitable proportion thereof to be paid by the several owners in the lands of which partition has been made, and execution therefor may be issued against any owner neglecting to pay.
+- Sec.
+13. Commissioners to be appointed.
+R. S. c.
+90, § 13.
+After judgment that partition be made, the court shall appoint three or five disinterested persons as commissioners, to make partition and set off to each his share, which shall be expressed in the warrant.
+Their shares may be set off together, or in one tract, or the share of each may be assigned to him, at his election. - 15 Me.
+367; 50 Me.
+264. - Sec.
+14. Oath and certificate on warrant.
+R. S. c.
+90, § 14.
+Before proceeding to discharge their duty, the commissioners shall be sworn to the faithful and impartial performance of it; and the justice of the peace, before whom they are sworn, shall make his certificate thereof on the back of their warrant. - Sec.
+15. Notice; all to be present; but majority may report.
+R. S. c.
+90, § 15.
+They shall give reasonable notice of the time and place for making partition, to all concerned who are known and within the state.
+They must all be present at the performance of their duties, but the report of a majority is valid. - 20 Me.
+293; 32 Me.
+137; 38 Me.
+540. - Sec.
+16. Share of tenant in exclusive possession of part, how assigned; his improvements to be considered.
+R. S. c.
+90, § 16.
+1905, c.
+169. When one of the tenants in common, by mutual consent, has had the exclusive possession of a part of the estate, and made improvements thereon, his share shall be assigned from or including such part; and the value of the improvements made by a tenant in common shall be considered, and the assignment of shares be made in conformity therewith.
+When any person shall have heretofore made or shall hereafter make improvements upon a part of any real estate with the consent of the owners thereof, or any of them, and such person shall have thereafter become a tenant in common of such real estate, his share shall be assigned from or including such part, and the value of the improvements so made, shall be considered, and the assignment of shares made in conformity therewith. - 38 Me.
+540; 50 Me.
+265; 68 Me.
+140, 569; 71 Me.
+379. - Sec.
+17. Parcel of greater value than share, assigned to one who pays to others.
+R. S. c.
+90, § 17.
+When any parcel of the estate to be divided is of greater value than either party's share, and cannot be divided without great inconvenience, it may be assigned to one party by his paying the sum of money awarded to the parties who have less than their shares; but the report shall not be accepted, until the sums so awarded are paid or secured to the satisfaction of the parties entitled thereto. - 15 Me.
+367; 30 Me.
+219; 62 Me.
+113. - Sec.
+18. Expenses may be apportioned.
+R. S. c.
+90, § 18.
+An account of all the charges and expenses attending the partition, shall, on request of any petitioner, be presented to the court, and the presiding justice shall determine, after notice to all concerned, the equitable proportion thereof to be paid by the several owners in the lands of which partition has been made, and execution therefor may be issued against any owner neglecting to pay.